 These "tax collectors" and "prostitutes" the Messiah mentions repented and were baptized.
 They changed their wicked ways.
 Messiah came to remove the condemnation of men based on human standards of sin, not remove the judgement of sin by the Father’s standard.

 The concept of not judging others pervasive in our hippie Jesus culture did not come from the teachings of Messiah our Savior.
 There is a vast difference between the concept of not condemning other Believers, as though we were the Most High, and not judging sin in the world.
 How can we identify sin without judging what is and isn’t sin?
 The adulterous women who would be stoned but for the defense of Messiah was told that she was not condemned, implying a judgement was clearly made that she had committed a sin, and was told by Messiah “Go.
 From now on sin no more."
 Note he did NOT say “Go, and sin as much as you want because I’m gonna do away with sin”, or “Go, and sin because no one can judge what sin is anyway”.
-Had Israel maintained a righteous Biblical judicial system under the order of judges, her sentence (along with the stoning of the adulterous man) would have been ordained.
+Had Israel maintained a righteous Biblical judicial system under the order of that was ordained, her sentence (along with the stoning of the adulterous man) would have been Righteous.
 However, Israel could not condemn this women for her deed because a.) the adulterous man was absent, b.) the proper system for judgement was not in place.
-Had the righteous system been established amongst Israel there would likely have been no sin committed by these TWO parties, and likewise no need for the Messiah.
+Having said that, if the righteous system had been established amongst Israel at this time, there would likely have been no sin committed by these TWO parties, and likewise no need for the Messiah.
 In another instance: Later Messiah found him at the temple and said to him, "See, you are well again.
 Stop sinning or something worse may happen to you."
-John 5:14 Wait… did Messiah just judge someone?
+John 5:14 Wait… did the Messiah just judge someone?

 When the Apostles speak of being in sin, they are speaking to the ignorance of how to keep His Commands (deceived by those still deceiving most today), and the apostasy that all of Israel was in before Messiah.
 The (l)aw of the Pharisees put fences around the True Law to prevent people from writing the Law on their heart.
 In Messiah we are free from THAT (l)aw to keep His (L)aw of righteousness.
 Messiah taught us the True Law.
 This is why they called Him "Teacher/Master", not G-d.
 Look up the meaning of the Greek word translated to L-rd.
 Messiah taught the Law with His Father's authority, not the religion of men.
 There is no longer any sacrifice once you truly know Messiah, and are born from above.
 Believing in Messiah does not equal receiving the Holy Spirit.
 We can live without sin.
 The Father did not demand an impossible expectation.
 The problem is that christians don't know the difference between what is sin, and what is religion (just as in the time of Messiah).